SvStraten/TFCLPM/README.md

 # TFCLPM

-This is the official GitHub repository for Task-Free diversity aware Continual Learning for predictive Process Mining (TFCLPM).
+This is the official GitHub repository for Task-Free diversity-aware Continual Learning for predictive Process Mining (TFCLPM).

 ![The Framework](framework.png)